Delocalisation and absolute-value-FKG in the solid-on-solid model: Introduction

 Over the past two decades, the study of integer-valued height functions has developed into a much broader field.
 Several models of two-dimensional height functions are linked directly to combinatorics, integrable probability, and complex geometry.
 Let us therefore give a (non-exhaustive) overview of some of the results which are related to the localisation-delocalisation transition. \begin{enumerate} \item The most complete picture has been obtained for the dimer model, which has an alternative, combinatorial interpretation as a model of random tilings.
 It is known for this model that its scaling limit is the Gaussian free field~\cite{Kenyon-2001}.
+This result has been extended to interacting dimer models in~\cite{Giuliani+Mastropietro+Toninelli-2017}.
 Moreover, it is known that under a limit in the boundary conditions, the local measure converges to the unique shift-invariant gradient Gibbs measure at the correct slope in the case of the hexagonal dimer model~\cite{Aggarwal-2019}.
 Quantitative delocalisation (that is, logarithmic delocalisation) is indeed implied by these much stronger results. \item The general analysis of height functions was initiated by Sheffield.
-In his seminal work \emph{random surfaces}~\cite{Sheffield-2006} he proved, amongst other things, that height functions on planar graphs delocalise for any slope that is not in the dual lattice of the vertex set of the graph.
-This implies, for example, that the dimer models as well as the square ice delocalise at any non-extremal slope.
+In his seminal work \emph{Random surfaces}~\cite{Sheffield-2006} he proved, amongst other things, that height functions on planar graphs delocalise for any slope that is not in the dual lattice of the vertex set of the graph.
+This implies, for example, that the dimer models as well as the square ice delocalise at any non-extremal slope (that is, slopes which do not freeze the configuration).
 For the result on the square ice, we also refer to~\cite{Chandgotia+Peled+Sheffield+Tassy-2020}.
 It was later shown that conditional on this delocalisation, the delocalisation is logarithmic: the previously mentioned dichotomy result~\cite{Duminil-Copin+Harel+Laslier+Raoufi+Ray-2019}.
 These results have recently been extended to the more general six-vertex model for $a=b=1$ and $1\leq c\leq2$, see~\cite{Duminil-Copin+Karrila+Manolescu+Oulamara-202-}.
-This is notable especially because the six-vertex model consists of non-planar interactions. \item Several results are available for quantitative delocalisation of $1$-Lipschitz functions on the triangular lattice, which is intimately linked to the Loop~$O(n)$ model with the parameter $n=2$.
-In particular, we mention~\cite{Duminil-Copin-Glazman-Peled-Spinka-2017} for Nienhuis' critical point (the parameter $x=1/\sqrt 2$) and~\cite{Glazman+Manolescu-2019} for the uniform case. \item Quantitative delocalisation for the solid-on-solid and discrete Gaussian model for small \(\beta>0\) was derived using a connection to the Coulomb gas, utisiling a multi-scale expansion~\cite{Frohlich+Spencer-1981}.
-The focus of that article is the Kosterlitz-Thouless phase transition, which is strongly related to the localisation-delocalisation transition. \item Delocalisation in the shift-invariant sense was recently derived for a large class of models on planar graphs which have a maximum degree of three~\cite{Lammers-2020}.
-The only condition is that $\beta$ is sufficiently small; for the solid-on-solid and the discrete Gaussian models, one requires $0<\beta\leq\log 2$. \end{enumerate}
+This is notable especially because the six-vertex model consists of non-planar interactions (the heights interact through the diagonals of the square lattice). \item Several results are available for quantitative delocalisation of $1$-Lipschitz functions on the triangular lattice, which is intimately linked to the Loop~$O(n)$ model with the parameter $n=2$.
+In particular, we mention~\cite{Duminil-Copin-Glazman-Peled-Spinka-2017} for Nienhuis' critical point (the parameter $x=1/\sqrt 2$) and~\cite{Glazman+Manolescu-2019} for the uniform case. \item Quantitative delocalisation for the solid-on-solid and discrete Gaussian model for small \(\beta>0\) was derived using a connection to the Coulomb gas, utilising a multi-scale expansion~\cite{Frohlich+Spencer-1981}.
+The focus of that article is the Berezinskii-Kosterlitz-Thouless phase transition, which is strongly related to the localisation-delocalisation transition.
+The methods of~\cite{Frohlich+Spencer-1981} have recently been extended to the case of tilted boundary conditions in~\cite{garban2020statistical}. \item Delocalisation in the shift-invariant sense was recently derived for a large class of models on planar graphs which have a maximum degree of three~\cite{Lammers-2021}.
+The only condition is that $\beta$ is sufficiently small; for the solid-on-solid and the discrete Gaussian models, one requires $0<\beta\leq\log 2$. \item After a first draft of the present paper was completed, convergence to the Gaussian free field of the discrete Gaussian model in two dimensions at very large temperature was obtained in~\cite{bauerschmidt2022discrete}.
+This new result relies on the application of finite range decompositions of Gaussian measures, as well as renormalisation group transformations. \end{enumerate}